tbrugz/sqldump/README.md

 *Processors* can be:

 - `DataDump` - Dumps data based on grabbed schema (can partition data from 1 table in different files, can dump in different formats)
 - `SQLQueries` - Dumps data based on SQL-queries (same as `DataDump` - for each query)
+- `CascadingDataDump` - Dumps data based on table relationships (FKs), given initial tables/filters
 - `graph.ResultSet2GraphML` - Dumps a graphML diagram based on a SQL-query
 - `SQLDialectTransformer` - Transforms schema models between different sql-dialects
+- `mondrianschema.Olap4jMDXQueries` - Dumps data from olap4j/mondrian engine
+- `mondrianschema.MondrianSchema2GraphProcessor` - Dumps a graphML diagram based on a Mondrian Schema file

 *Dumpers* can be: